Achieve A Confident Smile With Dental Implants

 Are dental implants covered by health funds?

-Since dental implants involve surgical and restorative phases, funds often classify them differently.
-Your specific health fund policy, annual limits, and waiting periods will affect the available inclusion.
-It’s important to contact your health fund provider to understand the exact benefits of dental implants.
+Since they involve both surgical and restorative phases, your policy, annual limits, and waiting periods all affect your benefit, so it is best to contact your health fund to confirm the exact cover.

 What are the risks or complications associated with dental implants?

-Recognising these risks helps patients understand the importance of thorough post-surgical care.
-Consistent oral hygiene and routine dental check-ups can greatly minimise the likelihood of these complications occurring.
+Consistent oral hygiene and routine check-ups greatly reduce the likelihood of these complications.

 Can I get dental implants if I have bone loss in my jaw?

-Depending on the extent of bone loss, bone grafting can be performed before or during the dental implant placement.
-Sinus lifts and other advanced techniques for managing upper jaw bone loss also help make dental implants possible in these cases.
+Depending on the extent of loss, grafting may be done before or during placement, and techniques such as sinus lifts help make implants possible in the upper jaw.

 How do I care for my dental implants after the procedure?